Chemistry Courses

 This course examines the fundamental principles underlying electronic, vibrational, and rotational spectra of molecules as well as magnetic resonance, mass spectrometry, optical rotation, etc. Principles of instrumentation will also be studied.
 Those concepts will then be practically applied in a laboratory setting.

-Prerequisite: CHEM 2421 with a minimum grade of C or permission of instructor
+Prerequisite: CHEM 241 with a minimum grade of C or permission of the instructor.

 CHEM3245Environmental Chemistry (A) (Cross-Listed: BIOL 3245)4 ch (3C 3L)

 Course will provide students with a chemical basis for understanding the natural environment and current environmental issues.
-Topics will include: the composition of the natural environment, the chemistry supporting environmental processes, and the main reactions of natural & anthropogenic chemicals in the atmosphere, water, and soils.
-NOTE: This course may be listed as either BIOL 3245 or CHEM 3245.
-Credit cannot be obtained for both BIOL 3245 and CHEM 3245.
+Topics will include: the composition of the natural environment, the chemistry supporting environmental processes, and the main reactions of natural and anthropogenic chemicals in the atmosphere, water, and soils.
+Note: This course may be listed as either BIOL 3245 or CHEM 3245.
+Credit cannot be counted for both BIOL 3245 and CHEM 3245.

 Prerequisite: CHEM 2421 with a minimum grade of C or equivalent